kojoman/magento-twilio-integration/README.md

 -  Send SMS when a new customer subscribes
 -  Send SMS when a new sale is made
 -  Send SMS after order is shipped
+- Allow customers to call customer support directly from browser Much of the code / inspiration is based on @avalanche123's extension[git@github.com:avalanche123/twilio-magento.git]

 ## Contributing